drycc/passport/README.md

 For more information about the Drycc Workflow, please visit the main project page at https://github.com/drycc/workflow.

 We welcome your input!
-If you have feedback, please [submit an issue][issues].
-If you'd like to participate in development, please read the "Development" section below and [submit a pull request][prs].
+If you have feedback, please [submit an issue](issues).
+If you'd like to participate in development, please read the "Development" section below and [submit a pull request](prs).

 # About

-The Passport is the Oauth2.0 API server for [Drycc Workflow][workflow].
+The Passport is the Oauth2.0 API server for [Drycc Workflow](https://drycc.cc).